-What is the Reverse Charge mechanism?
+What is the EU VAT reverse charge mechanism?

 In a traditional VAT system, the general rule is that the supplier charges VAT on their supply of goods or services, collects tax from the customer, and remits it to the tax authorities.